 Orange County Bancorp and the Bank maintain a non-qualified account balance supplemental executive retirement plan for Mr. Gilfeather (the "SERP") that provides supplemental retirement benefits to Mr. Gilfeather.
 Under the SERP, the Bank has established a bookkeeping account on behalf of Mr. Gilfeather.
-In connection with the hiring of Mr. Gilfeather, he received a one-time contribution of

-\$15,000 to his SERP account, which accrues interest at a rate equal to the Prime Rate, plus 100 basis points.
+In connection with the hiring of Mr. Gilfeather, he received a one-time contribution of \$15,000 to his SERP account, which accrues interest at a rate equal to the Wall Street Journal prime rate, plus 100 basis points.
 The board of directors, in its sole discretion, may authorize additional contributions to Mr. Gilfeather's SERP account.
-Pursuant to the SERP's five-year vesting schedule, Mr. Gilfeather's SERP account balance became fully vested as of April 7, 2019.
-The SERP account will be distributed in a lump sum within the earlier of 45 days following Mr. Gilfeather's separation from service or 30 days following a change in control.
+Pursuant to the SERP's five-year vesting schedule, which commenced on April 7, 2014, Mr. Gilfeather's SERP account balance became fully vested as of April 7, 2019.
+The SERP account will be distributed in a lump sum within a 45-day period following Mr. Gilfeather's separation from service; provided, however, that the SERP account will be distributed in a lump sum within 30-days following a change in control.

 In addition, Messrs.
-Gilfeather, Ruhl, and Bartolotta are participants in the Bank's performance-based supplemental executive retirement plan (the "Performance SERP"), a non-qualified account balance plan that provides supplemental retirement benefits in cash to each participating executive.
+Gilfeather, Ruhl, and Bartolotta are participants in the Bank's performance-based supplemental executive retirement plan (the "Performance SERP"), a non-qualified account balance plan that provides supplemental retirement benefits to each executive.
 Under the Performance SERP, the Bank has established a bookkeeping account on behalf of each executive.
 Each year through 2024, Mr. Gilfeather is eligible for an annual performance contribution of \$60,000, provided certain pre-established financial goals are satisfied.
 These contributions vest one year after the contribution is credited to Mr. Gilfeather's Performance SERP account.
 The board of directors, in its sole discretion, may authorize additional contributions to Mr. Gilfeather's Performance SERP account at any time.
 Notwithstanding the foregoing, Mr. Gilfeather's Performance SERP account will become immediately vested upon his attainment of age 65 or upon a change in control.
 The vested portion of Mr. Gilfeather's Performance SERP account becomes payable upon separation from service (other than for cause) and will be paid in five equal annual installments.
 In the event that Mr. Gilfeather's employment is terminated within 12 months following a change in control, the Performance SERP account will be distributed in a lump sum as soon as practicable following his termination.
 In the event Mr. Gilfeather is terminated for cause, the entire Performance SERP account balance will be forfeited.
-In 2021, Mr. Gilfeather elected to make a onetime transfer of a portion of his cash-based deferred benefit under the Performance SERP into the Company's stock-based deferral plan.
-The transferred funds remain subject to terms and conditions under the Performance SERP, however the benefit will now be paid in Company stock rather than cash.